Ytamang/gitstash-sample/README.md

-# gitstash-sample: this is master branch
+# gitstash-sample: this is develop branch